 I have protected mine with a passcode, that way people won’t be able to take over your presentation and project unwanted content in the middle of it.

 If you’re an Apple user, you may need to bring an AppleTV instead, Apple has decided not to support Miracast in favour of their own proprietary AirPlay protocol.

 Despite a lot of recent negative tweets, I like the ClickShare solution for allowing people to present on the big screen.
 When delivering a Professional Scrum Developer class we ask each team to present their work to the other teams.
-Switching cables, finding the right adapters and setting the right resolutions seems to be harder and harder these days.
+Switching cables, finding the right adapters and setting the right resolutions seem to be harder and harder these days.
 It’s not uncommon to have people from the same company in a single class, yet need: